-It took three days out of Valiance Keep to reach my first destination.
+It took three days of travel to reach my first destination.

-The problem I faced was rather complicated.
-Years ago, during the Third War, Angus and I had obviously left Dalaran and sailed across the ocean to Kalimdor.
-Years later I returned and began teaching magic in Stormwind.
-The Kirin Tor approached me, but I wasn’t interested in returning, which they took as a bit of an insult.
-When I began purposely teaching magical students that the Kirin Tor had rejected, I accidentally became a bit of an enemy in their eyes.
-They feared my students would become warlocks, losing their way from the true arts of the arcane.
-I told them they were doing well at creating warlocks already, so I didn’t need to focus on that.
+Lady Evanor had written about it when she left Vers and returned to the world below.
+The city of Udiria was a military asset these days, and the flying city did not allow visitors to come or go with the proper approval of high-ranking magic users or military generals.
+This was my first problem.
+Years ago, during the Yunai invasion, Angus and I had left Udiria and traveled to the world above.
+Years later I returned and began teaching magic in Stonehaven.
+The Udirian government had approached me at that time, but I wasn’t interested in returning.
+They took this as a bit of an insult.
+When I began purposely teaching magical students that the Udirian Academy of Magic Users had rejected, I accidentally became a bit of an enemy in their eyes.
+They feared my students would abuse their power, losing their way from the true arts of the twisting aether.
+I told them they were doing well at creating terrible monsters already, so I didn’t need to focus on that.

 The point is… we hadn’t talked in some time.

-I pulled on Surfal, his horse, and looked to see a young man running across a grassy field, directly toward him.
-The man was dressed in the robes of the Kirin Tor, but he wasn’t coming from the direction of Amber Ledge.
+I pulled on Surfal, my valiant steed that I had brought with me at this way, and I looked to see a young man running across a grassy field, directly toward me.
+The man was dressed in the robes of the Udiria Academy, but he wasn’t coming from the direction of Amber Ridge, or at least the direction I had assumed Amber Ridge could be found.
 His clothes were also tattered and stained with blood, and the poor man’s face looked pale and shallow.

-I jumped off my horse and rushed to meet him halfway.
+I jumped off Surfal and rushed to meet him.
 The poor man collapsed into my arms as I reached him, struggling to breathe.

 “I’m here, it’s okay,” I assured him.
 “What’s happened?”